CyrilSharma/CS180-Project4/README.md

 A class that assists MessageManager class
 - allow users to export their conversation into .csv file
-- notifies users of new message
+- notifies users of new message.
-- allow users to send message
+- allow users to send message.

 #### Relationship